kiron/language-test-android-server/README.md

-# Language Assessment Test Server
+## Kiron Language Assessment Test Server

-## Build
+### Build

-* In the project's root directory run Maven `mvn package` (or run Maven via your IDE)
+1. In the project's root directory run Maven `mvn package` (or run Maven via your IDE)
-* The build will produce a java archive `language-assessment-server-X.Y.Z.jar` in the `target` directory
+2. The build will produce a java archive `language-assessment-server-X.Y.Z.jar` in the `target` directory

-## Deployment
+### Deployment

-* Run PostgreSQL database server first (and ensure the schema is set up, see `postgres-schema.sql` for schema creation)
+1. Run PostgreSQL database server first (and ensure the schema is set up, see `postgres-schema.sql` for schema creation)
-* Fill the database with questions
+2. Fill the database with questions
-* Start the server application by running the java archive with `java -jar language-assessment-server-X.Y.Z.jar`
+3. Start the server application by running the java archive with `java -jar language-assessment-server-X.Y.Z.jar`
-* The server will now listen on port 8080
+4. The server will now listen on port 8080

-## REST Queries
+### REST Queries

-### Retrieving Questions
+#### Retrieving Questions

 All questions for a language assessment test can be retrieved with a single request: